-Further guidance on planning policies and proposals that expand upon or provide further detail to higher-level policy documents such as the core strategy and the saved local plan.
-The development of specialist need children's residential and supported accommodation including children's will be in appropriate premises and locations subject to:
+Further guidance on planning policies and proposals that expand upon or provide further detail to higher level policy documents such as the core strategy and the saved local plan.
+The development of residential and supported accommodation for vulnerable people will be in appropriate premises and locations subject to:

-- The proposal should be located within a Primary Residential Area or other appropriate locality offering an acceptable level of residential amenity; - The design of any building, extension of alterations will be expected to be in character with and complement existing neighbouring development and/or the existing building; - The property should be large enough to provide the facilities required by
+• The proposal should be located within a Primary Residential Area or other appropriate locality, offering an acceptable level of residential amenity;

-- the registration authorities (cooking facilities, bathrooms, dining and communal facilities) without the need for any substantial extensions which would have a detrimental effect on the area, the amenity or neighbouring properties or the character of the property or locality; - The conversion of a terraced house or one of a pair of semi-detached houses or a detached property closely abutting or linked to its neighbours will be considered unsuitable; - The premises should be located near to, or enjoy safe and convenient access to facilities such as shops and public transport; There should be adequate, convenient and accessible parking space within the curtilage to comply with the Council's adopted parking standards without adverse effect on neighbouring properties or the character of the locality; - The property must have open garden areas (or areas capable of conversion to garden or open space use) which are suitable and sufficiently attractive for use by residents.
+- The design of any building, extension of alterations will be expected to be in character with and complement existing neighbouring development and/or the existing building; - The property should be large enough to provide the facilities required by the registration authorities (cooking facilities, bathrooms, dining and communal facilities) without the need for any substantial extensions which would have a detrimental effect on the area, the amenity or neighbouring properties or the character of the property or locality; - The conversion of a terraced house or one of a pair of semi-detached houses or a detached property closely abutting or linked to its neighbours will be considered unsuitable; - The premises should be located near to or enjoy safe and convenient access to facilities such as shops and public transport; - There should be adequate, convenient and accessible parking space within the curtilage to comply with the Council's adopted parking standards without adverse effect on neighbouring properties or the character of the locality; - The property must have open garden areas (or areas capable of conversion to garden or open space use) which are accessible, suitable and sufficiently attractive for use by residents. - The use of the property shall ensure sufficient privacy and allow 'quiet enjoyment' for both the proposed tenants and their neighbours.